Techsola/api-usage-analyzer/Readme.md

 OPTIONS:
     -h, --help                              Prints help information
+        --gh <USERS>                        The GitHub users which own the repositories to be discovered.
+Repeat --gh to specify more than one.
+                                            Currently, only public repositories are supported
         --azdo <URLS>                       The Azure DevOps project collection URLs from which repositories are discovered.
-Repeat --azdo to specify more than one URL.
-Currently, only Git repositories and only the Azure DevOps platform are supported --defining-repo-name <NAME>         If specified, only repositories with this name will be searched for the project that defines the API assembly --defining-repo-url <URL>           The remote URL of an repository containing the project
+Repeat --azdo to specify more than one.
+Currently, only Git repositories are supported
+        --defining-repo-name <NAME>         If specified, only repositories with this name will be searched for the project that defines the API assembly --defining-repo-url <URL>           The remote URL of an repository containing the project